The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand

 Still, Novavax faces an uphill climb to prove it's technology.
 Its nanoparticle-based vaccine platform, which uses recombinant proteins to trigger an immune response, has a mixed track record.
 Before Novavax reported in March that its flu vaccine had succeeded in a Phase 3 trial, two late-stage studies of another potential product for respiratory syncytial virus — a candidate Novavax is still trying to develop — had failed.
 Other experimental vaccines, among them projects for coronavirus cousins SARS and MERS, never made it to late-stage testing.

-A deal with Emergent Bio, and more recently, an acquisition of Praha Vaccine, have given the company the manufacturing muscle to produce over 1 billion doses of its vaccine by next year.
+A deal with Emergent Bio, and more recently, an acquisition of Praha Vaccines, have given the company the manufacturing muscle to produce over 1 billion doses of its vaccine by next year.
 But, unlike the larger companies involved with coronavirus vaccine development, making and distributing a product at that scale is something that Novavax has never done.

 Merck came late to the coronavirus vaccine race, having publicly announced its efforts near the end of May.
 But, given its track record developing drugs and vaccines for infectious diseases, its involvement shouldn't be underestimated.